Get rid of your constraints and reparametrize: A study in NNLS and implicit bias: PROOFS OF THEOREMS AND

 and thus the second claim. \end{proof}

-With these tools at hand, we can prove Theorem \ref{theorem:Bregman_positive}.
+With these tools at hand, we can finally provide a proof for Theorem \ref{theorem:Bregman_positive}.

 \begin{proof}[Proof of Theorem \ref{theorem:Bregman_positive}] Let us begin with a brief outline of the proof.
-We will first compute the time derivative of $D_{\F}(\z_+,\xprod(\t))$, for $\z_+ \in S_+$ where $S_+$ was defined in \eqref{eq:NNLS}.
-These first steps appeared before in the proof of \cite[Theorem 2.7]{chou2021more} and are only detailed for the reader's convenience.
-With help of Lemma \ref{lem:ConvexProjection} we can then show that $\A\xprod(\t) \to \y_+$.
-This part of the proof requires more work than in \cite{chou2021more} due to the possible non-existence of pre-images for $\y$ under $\A$.
-The final steps (deducing boundedness and convergence of $\| \xprod(\t) \|_2$ via Lemma \ref{lem:Boundedness} and characterizing the limit $\xprodinfty$) are then taken again from \cite{chou2021more}.
-Only the definition of the set $S_+$ is different.
+We will first compute the time derivative of $D_{\F}({\x_+},\xprod(\t))$, for ${\x_+} \in S_+$ where $S_+$ was defined in \eqref{eq:NNLS}.
+These first steps appeared before in the proof of Lemma 8 by \cite{chou2021more} and are only detailed for the reader's convenience.
+With the help of Lemma \ref{lem:ConvexProjection} we can then show that $\A\xprod(\t) \to \y_+$ {where $\b_+$ has been defined in \eqref{eq:CPlus}}.
+This part of the proof requires more effort than in existing works \citep[e.g.,][]{chou2021more} due to the possible non-existence of pre-images for $\y$ under $\A$.
+We wrap up (i.e., deduce boundedness and the convergence of $\| \xprod(\t) \|_2$ via Lemma \ref{lem:Boundedness}, and characterize the limit $\xprodinfty$) by following the steps of \cite{chou2021more}.
+Keep in mind that the definition of the set $S_+$ is different from the one used by \cite{chou2021more}.